-A Documentary About Recovery After A Cardiac Event
+A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

-Cleared But Not Ready is a documentary project about something many people experience after a heart attack, bypass surgery, SCAD, stent, valve procedure, or other significant cardiac event, the gap between being medically cleared and actually feeling ready to live normally again.
+Cleared But Not Ready is a documentary in development about the hidden struggle that can follow a heart attack, bypass surgery, SCAD, stent, valve procedure, or other significant cardiac event, when the immediate crisis has passed, but ordinary life no longer feels ordinary.

 Why This Documentary Is Being Made

 Many people find that once the immediate crisis is over, a different challenge begins.
-They may still feel vulnerable, anxious, traumatised, physically unsure, or cut off from the person they were before.
-Ordinary things, walking outside, climbing stairs, going back to work, being alone with symptoms, trying to exercise again, can feel completely different after a cardiac event.
+They may look well from the outside, return home, and be told to start doing more, yet still feel vulnerable, anxious, physically unsure, or cut off from the person they were before.

-Cleared But Not Ready is about that experience.
+Cleared But Not Ready is about the conflict between reclaiming life and protecting the body.

 What The Film Is Exploring

 This is not a medical information site, and it is not being made to promote any service.
-The aim is to create a serious, honest documentary that makes this hidden side of recovery more visible and better understood.
+The aim is to create a serious, honest documentary that makes this hidden side of recovery visible, human and difficult to ignore.

 Who We’d Like To Hear From